michael-hll/command-tube/README.md

     You can get a full list of supportted tube commands from readme document.
     Using these commands you can easily build your own tube to do tasks like:
     Refresh Development Environment, Daily Run Test Cases etc.
-    It's more user friendly and eaiser to use than PowerShell.
+    For some cases, it's more user friendly and eaiser to use than PowerShell or Bash.

 ## How to run Command Tube

     Command Tube is a Python 3 script.
-The most important two arguments for Command Tube are '--tube' and '--datetime'.
-    All the tube configurations are maintained by a YAML file, using '--tube file' you can specify the tube configurations.
+The most important argument is '-t|--tube file' parameter.
+All the tube commands are maintained by this file content with YAML format.
-    From the 'tube.template.yaml' (tube help tempalte could output it) you could view it.
-    Use '--datetime' argument you could set the execution time, you could also run it at once by parameter '-f' or '-i'.
+    Within this YAML file, there must be a key called 'Tube' (like other language's main method).
+And this 'Tube' is list type object, each item in the list is a tube command. eg: A sample.yaml file contains content:
+    Tube:
+      - PRINT: Hello World of Command Tube
-    For more information about input arguments please use following command from your terminal (Needs Python >= 3.6):
+    From your terminal to run this sample.yaml (Needs Python >= 3.6):
+        >>> python command-tube.py -t sample.yaml -f
+    For more Command Tube arguments you can use below commands:
         >>> python command-tube.py -h

-    - Examples of running Command Tube via source code:
+    - Some other examples of running Command Tube via source code:
         1: Run at once and sent result via email:
         >>> python command-tube.py -t tube.yaml -fe
         2: Run at 20:00 o'clock: